-(3) This column represents PBRSU awards made in 2012.
-The amounts in the "Threshold" column (f) represent the minimum number of units that would vest, if any, under the award agreements for the 2012 PBRSUs assuming that certain performance measure(s) are achieved.
-If no performance measures are achieved, then no units will vest.
+(3) This column represents PBRSU awards made in 2013.
+The amounts in the "Threshold" column (f) represent the minimum number of units that would vest, if any, under the award agreements for the 2013 PBRSUs assuming that certain threshold performance measure(s) are achieved.
 The amounts in the "Maximum" column (h) represent the total number of units granted assuming that all performance goals are achieved and therefore all units would vest.
-These awards are described below under "2012, 2011, and 2010 Awards of Equity - 2012 Awards of PBRSUs."
+The PBRSUs vest in equal amounts in years 1, 2 and 3, subject to the attainment of the threshold performance metric.
+If the 2013 performance measure is met at at least the threshold level, (i) the award amount would be earned for year 1, based on linear interpolation from threshold to target, and (ii) year 2 and 3 amounts would then vest based solely on the passage of time on each anniversary of the date of grant.
+If the 2013 performance measure is not achieved, the entire award will be cancelled.
+These awards are described below under "2013, 2012, and 2011 Awards of Equity - 2013 Awards of PBRSUs."

-The amounts in this column do not necessarily represent the number of shares used for expensing purposes or the number of awards which were expected to vest as of December 31, 2012.
-As of December 31, 2012, the PBRSUs awarded on March 5, 2012 were expected to vest in full by the final vesting date pursuant to the relevant award agreement.
+The amounts in this column do not necessarily represent the number of shares used for expensing purposes or the number of awards which were expected to vest as of December 31, 2013.
+Based upon results as of December 31, 2013, approximately sixty-four percent of the PBRSUs awarded on March 25, 2013 were expected to vest in full by the final vesting date pursuant to the relevant award agreement, with the exception of Mr. Rashid, where based upon results as of December 31, 2013, approximately seven percent of the PBRSUs awarded on March 25, 2013 were expected to vest in full by the final vesting data pursuant to the relevant award agreement.
 The estimated number of units which are expected to vest are evaluated and adjusted each reporting period, as necessary, in connection with the Company's quarterly and annual financial statements.

-- (4) This column represents time-based RSUs awards made to its Named Executive Officers in 2012. - (5) This column represents option awards made to the Named Executive Officers in 2012. - (6) This amount represents the grant date fair value of the award calculated in accordance with FASB ASC Topic 718.
+- (4) This column represents time-based RSUs awards made to its Named Executive Officers in 2013. - (5) There were no option awards made to the Named Executive Officers in 2013. - (6) This amount represents the grant date fair value of the award calculated in accordance with FASB ASC Topic 718.
 The grant date fair value for RSUs and PBRSUs is derived using the closing price on the date of grant.
 The valuation for PBRSUs is based upon the probable outcome of the performance conditions underlying the PBRSUs, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.
 We describe the maximum number of PBRSUs that could vest if all performance conditions are met as well as the aggregate grant date fair value of the award on the date of grant in footnote 1 to the Summary Compensation Table.
-The fair value of each option grant is estimated on the date of grant using a lattice-based option valuation model.
-The lattice based model uses: (i) a constant volatility; (ii) a participant exercise behavior model (based on an analysis of historical exercise behavior); and (iii) the treasury yield curve to calculate the fair value of each option.
-The Black-Scholes assumptions equivalent and, number of options granted and grant date fair values are in footnote 2 to the Summary Compensation Table.

-2012, 2011, and 2010 Awards of Equity
+2013, 2012, and 2011 Awards of Equity

-Below is a summary of the 2012, 2011, and 2010 awards of PBRSUs.
-For additional information regarding equity awards, see the CD&A under "Elements of Our Compensation Program - Long-Term Incentives" in this Proxy Statement.
+Below is a summary of the 2013, 2012, and 2011 awards of PBRSUs.
+For additional information regarding equity awards, see the CD&A under "Elements of Our Compensation Program - Long-Term Incentives" in this proxy statement.